koechronix/coderbyte-front/README.md

 ## Licence
 The Coderbyte Ticket Purchase app is open source under the [MIT](https://choosealicense.com/licenses/mit/)
-Feel free to mpdify and distribute the app as per the terms of the licence.
+Feel free to modify and distribute the app as per the terms of the licence.

 ## Contact
 For any questions or inquiries,please contact the project maintainer: